Tuskegee University: Planning and establishment

 As the newly hired principal in Tuskegee, Booker T. Washington began classes for his new school in a rundown church and shanty.
 The following year (1882), he purchased a former plantation of 100 acres in size.
 In 1973 the Tuskegee Institute, now Tuskegee University, did an oral history interview with Annie Lou "Bama" Miller.
 In that interview she indicated that her grandmother sold the original 100 acres of land to Booker T. Washington.
 That oral history interview is located at the Tuskegee University archives.
 The earliest campus buildings were constructed on that property, usually by students as part of their work-study.
 By the start of the 20th century, the Tuskegee Institute occupied nearly 2,300 acres.

 Based on his experience at the Hampton Institute, Washington intended to train students in skills, morals, and religious life, in addition to academic subjects.
 Washington urged the teachers he trained "to return to the plantation districts and show the people there how to put new energy and new ideas into farming as well as into the intellectual and moral and religious life of the people."
-Washington's second wife Olivia A. Davidson, was instrumental to the success and helped raise funds for the school.
+Washington's second wife Olivia A. Davidson, was instrumental to Tuskegee's success.
+As assistant principal, she worked with Washington to raise funds from donors in Massachusetts, and within a few months, they had raised enough to purchase a farm and construct a large school building.

 Gradually, a rural extension program was developed, to take progressive ideas and training to those who could not come to the campus.
 Tuskegee alumni founded smaller schools and colleges throughout the South; they continued to emphasize teacher training.